 Seat Height: With a 7.5″ seat height range of 27″ – 34.5″, the Priority Start 24 is one of the larger 24″ bikes we recommend and was a great fit for our 8, 10, and 12-year-olds.
 In our testing, our 12-year-old (57.5″ tall) was really on the edge of maxing out the “best fit” with the seat was set at about 32.5″.

 We recommend that the “best fit” seat height range is 27″ – 32.5″.
 This still gives 5.5″ of really great fit (which is a lot!!), and also allows you some wiggle room on the tail end as your child grows out of their bike.
+If you’re unsure how to find a bike that’s the perfect fit for your child, our Kids Bike Sizes Guide is a great resource.

 The Priority also has an additional 2″ of seat post beyond the “best fit” zone, which can help buy you sometime before you move them up to a 26″ bike (the Priority Classic is a great choice).
 In the image on the right below, you can see our 12-year-old (57.5″ tall, seat set at 32.5″) who fits comfortably on the bike and loooooves riding it.
 You wouldn’t buy the bike for him at this size, but it’s nice to know your younger child can comfortably ride it for years.